kubevirt/kubevirt/README.md

  * Stop a VM
  * Delete a VM

-Click here to see an example video:
+Click the image below to see an example video:

 [![asciicast](https://asciinema.org/a/96275.png)](https://asciinema.org/a/96275)